 To receive credit or a final grade in a class, a student must attend at least 90 percent of the days the class is offered.
 A student who attends at least 75 percent but fewer than 90 percent of the days the class is offered may receive credit and/or a final grade for the class if he/she completes a plan, approved by the principal that allows the student to fulfill the instructional requirements for the class.
 If a student is involved in a criminal or juvenile court proceeding, the approval of the judge presiding over the case will also be required before the student receives credit for the class.
 If a student attends less than 75 percent of the days a class is offered or has not completed the plan approved by the principal, then the student will be referred to the attendance review committee to determine whether there are extenuating circumstances for the absences and how the student can regain credit or a final grade lost because of absences.
-[See Policy Code FEC - ATTENDANCE - ATTENDANCE FOR CREDIT - Policy On Line - Conroe ISD (tasb.org)].
+[See policies at FEC].

-With the exception of absences due to serious or life-threatening illness or related treatment, all absences whether excused or unexcused, may be held against a student's attendance requirement.
+With the exception of absences due to serious or life-threatening illness or related treatment, all absences. whether excused or unexcused, may be held against a student's attendance requirement.
 To determine whether there were extenuating circumstances for the absences, the attendance committee will use the following guidelines: